maxbie/ha-myai/info.md

 **Reconfigure** — Update base URL and name from the integration card menu.

-**Model dropdown** — During setup, if the endpoint supports `/models`, you get a dropdown instead of typing the model ID manually.
+**Model dropdown** — During setup, available models are fetched from your myAI account and shown in a dropdown.

 **Custom system prompt** — Set a persona or instructions per instance (e.g. "Always respond in German").